eguvenc/framework_old/packages/mongo_db/releases/0.0.1/README.md

      *   u = match unicode
      *
      *  @param $enable_start_wildcard
-     *  If set to anything other than TRUE, a starting line character "^" will be prepended
+     *  If set to anything other than true, a starting line character "^" will be prepended
      *  to the search value, representing only searching for a value at the start of
      *  a new line.
      *
      *  @param $enable_end_wildcard
-     *  If set to anything other than TRUE, an ending line character "$" will be appended
+     *  If set to anything other than true, an ending line character "$" will be appended
      *  to the search value, representing only searching for a value at the end of
      *  a line.
 ```